 So in celebration of my favourite holiday, the time has come to rank the Halloween movies from best to worst.
+Helping you find the best Halloween movies to plan for your spooky season viewing party.
 Regardless of your personal opinions, this shall be the official ranking of the Halloween franchise from now until the release of the last chapter.
 Sorry.
 This is it.
-Plan your Halloween movie marathons accordingly.
+Plan your Michael Myers Halloween movie marathons accordingly.

 1) Halloween (1978)